Muhammad Siddique Memon: Childhood and education

-Muhammad Siddique Memon was born in Hyderabad, Sindh on 30 March 1890.
-His father's name was Muhammad Yousuf Memon.
+Muhammad Siddique Memon was born in Hyderabad, Sindh on 30 March 1890 to Muhammad Yousuf Memon.
 He got early education from Hyderabad and graduated from Aligarh Muslim University.

 Contributions

 Muhammad Siddique Memon founded Sindhi Muslim Literary Society in Hyderabad in January 1931.
 He served as Secretary and then President of this society.
-The purpose of this society was to promote Sindhi literature and to organize literary activities.
+The purpose of this society was to promote Sindhi literature and organize literary activities.
 To achieve these objectives, he founded Sindhi Muslim Printing Press to publish literary books.
 He published a number of books from this press.
-Under the platform of this society, he established the first Sindhi school for Muslim girls of Hyderabad.
-This school was named as Madrasatul Banat (Sindhi: مدرسته البنات).
+From the platform of this society, he established the first Sindhi school for Muslim girls of Hyderabad, named Madrasatul Banat (Sindhi: مدرسته البنات).
 This is one of the most popular girls schools of Hyderabad.
 This school was opened on 1 April 1940.
-The foundation stone of the school was laid by Makhdoom Ghulam Hyder Siddiqui on 25 August 1940 and the Chief Guest was G.M.
+The foundation stone of the school was laid by Makhdoom Ghulam Hyder Siddiqui on 25 August 1940 and the chief guest was G.M.
 Syed, the then Education Minister of Sindh.
 In 1953, Muslim Girls Arts and Science College was also established with his efforts.

 He authored more than 15 books including the following: